This guide will tell you where to head to for the best street art in Melbourne. This city is in itself, one giant work of art.

-This is an easy place to explore, just up from Flinders Street Station.
+This is an easy place to hunt down Melbourne street art, just up from Flinders Street Station.

-There’s some great examples of street art, along with plenty of bars and cafes to choose from.
+There’s some great examples of urban art, along with plenty of bars and cafes to choose from.

 Anyone who is hungry and looking for food is able to grab the post-it and take it to the counter, buying themselves a hot dinner without making a scene out of it.

 Grab a coffee: Just about anywhere!
-Degraves is full of cool eateries and everyone tends to sit on outside tables, Euro-style.
+Degraves is full of yummy eateries and everyone tends to sit on outside tables and pretends they’re in Europe.

 If you’re new to street art in Melbourne and the city itself, you may still have heard of Hosier Lane.